adamantine-sim/adamantine/README.md

 ### Input file
 The following options are available:
+* boundary:
+  * type: type of boundary: adiabatic, radiative, or convective.
+Multiple types can be chosen simultaneously by separating them by comma
 * discretization:
   * fe\_degree: degree of the finite element used
   * quadrature: quadrature used: gauss or lobatto (default value: gauss)